South Holston Lake area(including the weir, Musick's Campground, and Middlebrook Lake)

-Boat ramp at 421 bridge: Continue east on Hwy 421, cross the bridge over the lake, turn right into parking lot for the boat ramp.
+Boat ramp at 421 bridge: Continue east on Hwy 421, cross the bridge over the lake, turn right into the parking lot for the boat ramp.

 Lat-Long: 36.55921, -82.0419

 Middlebrook Lake: From the junction of Hwy 394 and 421 (west of Holston Lake), go east on route 435 (Bristol Cavern Hwy), go 1 block and turn left on Old Jonesboro Road.
 Stay on this road, turning right at the second stop sign (still Old Jonesboro Rd.).
-After crossing a creek at the bottom of the hill, go 0.5 mile and turn left onto Trammel Road.
+After crossing a creek at the bottom of the hill, go 0.5 miles and turn left onto Trammel Road.
 At the stop sign, turn left onto King College Road, go 1 block and turn right onto Brookwood Drive, go 1 block and turn right onto Redstone Drive.
 Stay on this to the dam forming the lake and stop in the straight section of road mid-way down the dike.

 Lat-Long: 36.59003, -82.1355